 Path to Carcosa: Hold onto your hats because this is where things start to get really strange.
 This is my favourite cycle so far with really interesting new investigators and a whole set of mechanics on how much your characters believe what is going on around them.
 It’s not much harder than Dunwich but the scenarios are much more varied and interesting.

 The Forgotten Age: This has a much pulpier feel than the previous campaigns which I enjoy and the 2nd scenario in the big box ranks as one of my favourites.
 It is worth noting that the community at large considers this cycle much more difficult than previous efforts.
 The investigators have some fantastic abilities, but I don’t know how much you would be able to exploit them without cards from previous cycles.
 If you are just playing Core and this you may have a hard time.

-Circle Undone: This cycle has only just concluded at the time of writing and is really quite good, probably second behind Carcosa in my opinion.
+Circle Undone: This cycle is probably my favourite after Carcosa, and might even edge into the number one spot.
 The investigators provide for some really interesting decks and the core contains 3 scenarios, 1 prelude and 2 regular scenarios.
 At the moment I think the investigators within really shine with a full card pool, not just the core and this big box.
 This cycle has some pretty hard scenarios in it but has proven very enjoyable and ranks up alongside or above Path to Carcosa in many people’s eyes.